 Car parks, toilets and visitor centres

 National Park Authority car parks are open.
 If car parks are full, please do not park on verges, double yellow lines, in front of gates and entrances, narrow lanes or anywhere on the road where you will block access.
 Access must be kept clear for farmers, residents and emergency services.

 - Meldon Reservoir

 We’re asking that a maximum of two people use them at any one time to help stick to social distancing rules.

 We will close toilets when undertaking enhanced cleaning measures and ask people to be patient and not to go into them while work is happening.

 We kindly ask you to make a few changes to the way you visit to protect yourself and our communities, so we can all do our bit to control the spread of Covid-19.
 Every single action you take will make a difference.
 Please:

-- Limit contact with other people – think about when you come and avoid busy sites and peak times of day (between 1 and 3pm)
+- Consider when you visit Dartmoor and avoid busy sites and peak times of day (between 1 and 3pm)

 - Clean your hands regularly – bring hand/sanitising gel with you (as there may not be hand washing facilities available) and use it after touching shared surfaces e.g. gates and stiles when walking on paths